Asian Challenger Trophy: 2020

 The first edition of the tournament was held from 25 February to 5 March 2020 at Siddhartha Rangashala, Bhairahawa with eight professional clubs from Asian countries made up of domestic and international players from across Asia.

 Almost 24 international players took part in season one, including Sharad Vesawkar, Basanta Regmi, Rohit Paudel, Rana Naveed, Kamal Airee, Sandeep Sunar, Lokesh Bam, Kushal Bhurtel and Pradeep Airee.

 Shankarnagar Cricket Club emerged as the champions.

 2022

-The Second edition of the tournament will be held from 10-22 November 2022 at Kathmandu.
+The Second edition of the tournament will be held from 10 to 22 November 2022 at Kathmandu.
 This season six professional clubs from Asian Countries will take participate.
 Tournament will be play as round robin with playoff.